Making Rolled Sugar Cookies With Kids Makes a Great Holiday Baking Tradition & Cherished Memories

 Finding the Perfect Rolled Sugar Cookie Recipe

-However, it came with a story about how hard it was for Kirbie to find just the right sprinkles and other cake decorations to explain away the naked look of the Christmas cookies pictured, and the question of where to find whatever sprinkles and other cake decorations you're looking for.
+Originally posted in 2009, Kirbie's recipe has been updated since then so it no longer comes with a story about how hard it was for her to find just the right sprinkles and other cake decorations to explain away the naked look of the Christmas cookies pictured, and the question of where to find whatever sprinkles and other cake decorations you're looking for.

 Cookie Nightmare Before Christmas